Peak body for Specialist Women's Domestic and Family Violence Services

 A future where all women and children live free of domestic and family violence and its consequences

 With almost 350 eligible members across Australia, WESNET represents a range of organisations and individuals including women’s refuges, shelters, safe houses and information/ referral services.

-Through its Canberra based National Office and Secretariat, and via its large national network of members and associate members, WESNET plays an important role in identifying unmet needs, canvassing new and emerging issues, facilitating policy and sector debate and lobbying government to provide improved responses to the problem of domestic and family violence.
+Harnessing its large national network of members and associate members, WESNET plays an important role in identifying unmet needs, canvassing new and emerging issues, facilitating policy and sector debate and providing expert advice to government to provide improved responses to the problem of domestic and family violence.
 We do this within our communities, and in partnership with non-government stakeholders.

-WESNET works within a feminist framework which promotes an understanding of domestic and family violence as gendered violence against women, because they are women.
-In addition WESNET acknowledges that women's and children's experiences are also intrinsically shaped by their ethnicity, ability, age, sexuality and class.
+WESNET works within a feminist framework which promotes understanding domestic and family violence as gendered violence, and that women's and children's experiences are also intrinsically shaped by their ethnicity, culture, ability, age, gender identity and class.

 What is Violence Against Women